 The site has a rich history, dating back to the reclamation of saltmarsh to make arable land in Romano-British times.
 There are traces of an ancient sea wall and ridge and furrow traces suggest cultivation from an early date.
 The present sea wall dates from the 1960s.

 Our priority in Long Tyning and Bollow Orchards is to rejuvenate the trees and grassland whilst protecting and enhancing their high ecological value.
-Sheep-grazing will be introduced when initial work and fencing is completed.
-Middle Orchard, together with an adjacent field now re-named Lower Orchard, will be planted up with new plantings, including plums and the Gloucestershire Apple Collection.
+Sheep-grazing has been re-introduced now that fencing is completed.
+Middle Orchard, together with an adjacent field now re-named Lower Orchard, has been planted up with new fruit trees, including plums and the Gloucestershire Apple Collection.

 All our activities at the Longney site are being undertaken in partnership with local community groups and with help from the Three Counties Traditional Orchard Project.

-We will also be repairing the 19th century field barn between Long Tyning and Bollow to use as a base for our work in the orchards.
+We have repaired the 19th century field barn between Long Tyning and Bollow to use as a base for our work in the orchards.
+Do visit and have a look at the information boards there.
 And we have ambitions to restore the other building on the site– one of the last remaining Severn Fish-, or Salmon-, Houses, dating back to the mid/late-1700s.

 Access to our Longney Orchards is via public footpaths – from the road in Longney village or from the Severn Way, which runs along the river bank.